 When delivery isn’t an option, either because of urgency, logistics, or something else, consider offering a specialized pickup option.

 Dick’s, the sporting goods retailer, is now providing what they call a “Contactless Curbside Pickup”.
 This is a co-ordinated hand-off of a customer’s order that has been prepared by staff in-store and delivered to a meeting point outside the store.
 Staff and customers maintain a safe distance, and the customer gets what they need.
+Many other major retailers have followed this model.

 *Really* Use Google My Business